Should You Get Your Dog DNA Tested? This Will Help You Decide

 What is undoubtedly pretty cool though, are the numerous accounts we’ve had related to us of tests having accurately described a crossbreeds traits such as ear erectness, leg length, weight, and coat color patterns!

-Canine DNA tests run from around US$80 up to US$300.
+Canine DNA tests such as Embark Vet - perhaps the most well known - run from around US$80 up to US$300.
 There seems to be several key drivers of price: